 Recipient of the 2017 Homer Ledford award, Doug was named a South Arts Fellow in 2019, and coauthored the Culture of Recovery (COR) program funded by ArtPlace America.
 Once a month, he hosts the Knott Downtown Radio Hour on Appalshop's WMMT.

-Doug currently serves as Director of the new Troublesome Creek Stringed Instrument Company in Hindman, a nonprofit manufacturing company that employs people in recovery.
+Doug currently serves as Director of the Troublesome Creek Stringed Instrument Company at the Appalachian Artisan Center in Hindman, a nonprofit manufacturing company that employs people in recovery.

 Master in Residence/Blacksmith: